Verifiable Credentials

 What are verifiable credentials?

-Any issuing authority (whether they are issuing national identity, school certifications, income certificates, recommendation letters, driving licences, tax identity, etc) can make their certificates tamper proof while retaining full autonomy over it.
+Any issuing authority (whether they are issuing national identity, school certifications, income certificates, recommendation letters, driving licences, tax identity, etc) can make their certificates tamper-proof while retaining full autonomy over them.

-Paper Certificates can contain a digitally signed online / offline QR code that connects the paper based document to an official server and fetches the original certificate for verification.
-The soft copies of the certificates can be digitally signed to add an extra layer of security guaranteeing authenticity.
+Paper Certificates can contain a digitally signed online or offline QR code that connects the paper-based document to an official server and fetches the original certificate for verification.
+Digital copies of the certificates can be digitally signed to add an extra layer of security, guaranteeing authenticity.

 In this method, no centralisation is required.
-It allows various departments to retain control over their certificates, and prevents single storage databases that inadvertently become the target of cyber attacks as well as leakages.
+It allows various departments to retain control over their certificates, and prevents single storage databases that inadvertently become the target of cyberattacks and data leakages.

 How does it work?

-The application programming interfaces (APIs) of different issuing authorities are opened up to create a real time data fetch between systems.
-Data is fetched (but not stored) based on API calls made from one system to another asking to validate a particular piece of data based on the individual’s consent.
-Any data issuing authority and any data-consuming authority can link to the same network by connecting their APIs and clearing their own verification as per the guidelines issued by the country.
+The application programming interfaces (APIs) of different issuing authorities are opened to enable a real-time data fetch between systems.
+Data is fetched (but not stored) based on API calls made from one system to another to validate a specific piece of data based on the individual’s consent.
+Any data-issuing authority and any data-consuming authority can connect to the same network by linking their APIs and completing their own verification according to national guidelines.

-Data should only be verified based on an individual’s consent.
-As with all DPIs, the person should be at the centre of the infrastructure.
+Data should only be verified with the individual’s consent.
+As with all DPI, the individual must be at the center of the infrastructure.

-An individual can specify the data he wants verified, the party he wants to share it with, and the period of time he wants to share it for.
-The consent is granular, purpose specific (eg for a loan or benefit), simple to understand, and revocable.
+An individual can specify the data he wants verified, the party he wants to share it with, and for how long.
+The consent is granular, purpose-specific (e.g., for a loan or benefit), simple to understand, and revocable.

 There can be three broad modes of data sharing:

-1. Consent and data are shared at the same time through the same platform: In this model, the interface itself (wallets or e-lockers) obtain user consent through their platform and share the data immediately.
-For example, digilocker in India
+Consent and data are shared at the same time through the same platform: In this model, the interface itself (wallets or e-lockers) obtains user consent through its platform and shares the data immediately.
+For example, DigiLocker in India

 a) Wallets: In digital wallets, users can provide their consent to fetch their digitally signed documents from various entities.
-These documents are stored on the user’s dashboard and can be shown to anyone.
-They empower the individual by giving them control over all their verified credentials.
+These documents are securely stored on the user’s dashboard and shared as needed.
+This empowers individuals by giving them control over all their verified credentials.

-b) e-Lockers: In this, the documents are not stored on any dashboard.
-When the user provides consent, these documents can be fetched from the provider and displayed to the user or the data-consumer he provides his consent to.
-These eLockers are managed by one or more entities in the country and allow federation of verifiable credentials.
+b) e-Lockers: In this model, the documents are not stored on any dashboard.
+Instead, when the user provides consent, these documents can be fetched from the provider and displayed to the user or the data consumer he provides his consent to.
+These e-Lockers are managed by one or more entities in the country and allow federation of verifiable credentials.

-1. Consent and data are shared separately and managed through different entities: In this model, the consent is managed through a third-party intermediary known as a consent manager.
-These entities obtain user consent as per the consent artefact specified and communicate that to data-providers who then separately share that data to the data-consumers.
-For example, the Account Aggregator ecosystem in India.
+Consent and data are shared separately and managed through different entities: In this model, the consent is managed through a third-party intermediary known as a consent manager.
+These entities obtain user consent as per the consent artefact specified and communicate this to data providers, who then separately share the data with data consumers.
+Examples include, the Account Aggregator ecosystem in India.

-2. Consent is managed through the data provider: In this model, data is shared between two entities such as two government departments without the individual being directly involved (though ultimately for the individual’s benefit).
-Consent is provided by the data-provider itself at the time of sharing the data.
+Consent is managed through the data provider: In this model, data is shared between two entities such as two government departments, without the individual being directly involved (though ultimately for the individual’s benefit).
+Consent is provided by the data provider itself at the time of sharing the data.

 There are many examples of this DPI: